Add Custom Attributes

 To use custom attributes, you need to:

-2. Assign a value to the custom attribute on a specified hosting catalog item, item variation, or modifier.
+2. Accept seller input and assign that value to the custom attribute on a specified hosting catalog item, item variation, or modifier.

 Note